fivebillionmph/m223a-class-project/Jake/readme.md

   - [mxn] Vector for Power_Analysis_2.exe
     - m = number of time intervals
     - n = number of channels
-- Can generate a csv of the same name and location of input file
+- Generates a csv of the same name and location of input file (-3.csv appended to file name)

 #### Language:
 - Matlab